awsdocs/aws-organizations-docs/doc_source/attach-tag-policy.md

 **To attach a tag policy to the organization root, OU, or account**

 1. Sign in to the AWS Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

 1. On the **Organize accounts** tab, [navigate to](orgs_manage_ous.md#navigate_tree) and select the check box for the root, OU, or account you want to attach the tag policy to\.